-We fly multi-rotor aircraft.
-Depending on the payload you need we have light weight quadcoptors, medium sized hexacoptors and heavy lift octocoptors.
+We fly multi-rotor and fixed wing aircraft.
+Depending on the payload you need we use quadcoptors, hexacoptors and heavy lift octocoptors as well as small aeroplane like drones.
 All of them have capability to transmit data and video feeds back to the ground in real time.

 4. What sort of weather can you fly in?

 All of our drones can fly in winds of up to 25 mph.
 Some of our drones can fly in light drizzle or mist, but this limits the quality of the data that can be captured.

 In the UK, temperature is rarely an issue, with a maximum operating temperature of 50°c and a minimum of -10°c.
 Flying when it’s cold reduces the flight time and results in frozen fingers!